Exayls/Gift/README.md

 Example with config file and signal name with handler

-you can create your own component by implementing UIElement or Container.
+You can create your own component by implementing UIElement or Container.

 # Color
+There are colors

 # Bounds

 #
+In hotreload when changing selected container in TestExample, reload with no selected container